Theatre of China: History

-Theatre in China dates back to as early as the Shang dynasty (16th century BC?–c.
+Performance in music and dance in China dates back to as early as the Shang dynasty (16th century BC?–c.
 1046 BC).
 Oracle bone records reference rain dances performed by shamans, while the Book of Documents mentions shamanistic dancing and singing.
 For the Zhou dynasty (c.
 1046 BC – 256 BC), evidence from the Chu Ci suggests that in the 4th or 3rd century BC State of Chu, shamans performed with music and costumes.
 Some scholars have identified poems from the Classic of Poetry as possible lyrics of songs accompanying court dances from the early or mid-Zhou dynasty.

 The Zhou royal court as well as the various ancient states employed professional entertainers which included not only dancers and musicians but also actors.
 The earliest court actors were likely clowns who pantomimed, danced, sang, and performed comedy.
 One of the most famous actors from this period was You Meng or Jester Meng (優孟), a giant who served King Zhuang of Chu (reigned 613–591 BC).
 After meeting the impoverished son of Sunshu Ao, the late prime minister of Chu, he is said to have spent a year imitating Sunshu Ao's speech and mannerism.
 Finally he performed his role at a banquet and successfully appealed to King Zhuang who then granted land to Sunshu Ao's son.